 We have to decide what is reasonable and what is not before taking action.
 The Environmental Protection Act 1990 sets out the legal provisions regarding the investigation of noise nuisance and the relevant enforcement powers, and our officers are experienced at judging issues and enforcing suitable solutions.

-We may ask you to keep a diary of the extent of the issue, including for example the date, time, duration, and a description of the noise each time it occurs.
+We’ll contact you to discuss your concerns in more detail.
+We might ask you to keep a diary of the extent of the issue, including for example the date, time, duration, and a description of the noise each time it occurs.
+We use the Noise app as part of the investigation procedure – we might ask you to submit recordings of the noise that is disturbing you via the app.

-If we are satisfied that a nuisance is being caused, we will usually serve a statutory noise abatement notice, to prevent a recurrence of the problem.
+However, if the problem persists and cannot be resolved informally, then further investigation will be required – this might involve pre-arranged noise assessment visits or the installation of noise recording equipment.
+If following further investigation we are satisfied that a nuisance is being caused, we will usually serve a statutory noise abatement notice to prevent a recurrence of the problem.
 The notice will require the noise to be reduced to a level which is not a statutory nuisance, within a reasonable time dependent on the circumstances of the case.

-Any breach of this notice may lead to prosecution and/or seizure of noise making equipment.
+Any breach of this notice can lead to prosecution or seizure of noise-making equipment.

 Take a noise complaint to court